 Resilient to globalization?
 Visit Sedilo, Sardinia

-I can’t remember how many times I’ve been to Sedilo, impossile to count them really.
+I can’t remember how many times I’ve been to Sedilo, one of Sardinia’s prettiest villages.
+Impossible to count them, really.
 It’s the village where my mom was born, where my grandparents grew up, met, got married and lived until their sixth child, when they migrated to France.
-After more than twenty years living beyond the Alps, my grandparents, especially my grandfather, couldn’t resist the call of his origins and moved back to Sedilo, where my grandma lives now.
+After more than twenty years living beyond the Alps, my grandparents, especially my grandfather, couldn’t resist the call of his origins and moved back to Sedilo.
 Although I’ve had a grasp of my mom’s French life by visiting my relatives in the country’s northeastern Lorraine, I’ve never really experienced it since when I was born she had already moved back in Sardinia.

 This is why I only got to experience her birthplace, probably more than she had herself.
 She was brought to France when she was five and she used to go back to Sedilo only for summer holiday.
 It’s hard to imagine Sedilo different than it is now, I’ve been coming here to visit my grandparents since ever, and today the vibe is still pretty much as it was 20+ years ago.

 Going out for a morning stroll at the Wednesday market is priceless.
 Grocery shoppers dart back and forth with bags brimming with all sorts of fruits and veggies, everybody greets everybody as if they were either related or friends.
 From time to time horses, very much adored in Sedilo, wander along the main road, aware locals stare at them in awe every single time.
 The same noise of horse hoof I hear from my home when my concentration gets interrupted by the emotion of living in some yesteryear dimension.